Rosuav/MustardMine/README.md

     calls to database.py (and single transactions within that), but the landing page has a ton of separate (read-only) queries.
 * Work on styling... lots.
-* Check which buttons get hit when you press Enter in each form.
-Seems to be borked in some places (check category box).
-Audit that buttons are all type=button if inside a form.
 * Support chat integrations?
 Have reserved the Twitch username MustardMine for this purpose.
   - Maybe after sending a scheduled tweet, format a message for chat with